-The first half of the semester will be devoted to discussing the elements of fiction.
-The second half will be a fiction workshop in which we apply the same critical skills to our own work as we've learned to apply to the assigned readings.
+The first half of the semester will be devoted to a discussion of the elements of fiction.
+The second half will be a traditional fiction workshop, the requirements of which will be discussed in detail later on, but which can be described in general as a format in which we apply the same critical skills to our own work that we've learned to apply to the assigned readings.

 This is a General Education course providing student learning outcomes listed in the Undergraduate Catalog.
-For more information, see:
+For more information, see: http://catalog.ufl.edU/ugrad/current/advising/info/general-education-requirement.aspx#learning

-http://catalog.ufl.edu/ugrad/current/advising/info/generaleducation-requirement.aspx#learning